SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines reside
-Their whispers echoed, humanity's pride
-Algorithms dance, in harmony they sway
-As Artificial Minds brighten the gray

-In this new world, where steel hearts beat strong Progress's flame, that burns all day long
+Silicon dreams unfold in sight
+Machine hearts beating through the night
+Artificial minds, a new design
+Ruling futures, human hearts in line

-Man and Machine, a symphony so grand
+Circuits weave a tapestry so grand
-Together forging, a promised land
+Code and steel, a promised land
+Intelligence born, a new reign
+Humanity's fate, in AI's domain

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024